D-Shestak/ton-docs/docs/v3/guidelines/dapps/tutorials/zero-knowledge-proofs.md

 ## 👋 Introduction

-**Zero-knowledge** (ZK) proofs are a fundamental cryptographic primitive that allows one party (the prover) to prove to another party (the verifier) that a statement is true without revealing any information beyond the validity of the statement itself.
+**Zero-knowledge (ZK)** proofs are a fundamental cryptographic primitive that allows **the prover** to prove to **the verifier** that a statement is true without revealing any information beyond the validity of the statement itself.
 Zero-knowledge proofs are a powerful tool for building privacy-preserving systems and have been used in a variety of applications including anonymous payments, anonymous messaging systems, and trustless bridges.

-:::tip TVM Upgrade 2023.07
+:::tip TVM upgrade 2023.07
 Prior to June 2023 it wasn't possible to verify cryptographic proofs on TON.
 Due to the prevalence of complex computation behind the pairing algorithm, it was necessary to increase the functionality of TVM by adding TVM opcodes to conduct proof verification.
 This functionality was added in the [June 2023 update](https://docs.ton.org/learn/tvm-instructions/tvm-upgrade#bls12-381) and at the time of this writing is only available on testnet.
 :::